turanszkij/WickedEngine/README.md

 	- Project settings -> C/C++ -> Code Generation -> Runtime Library -> Multi threaded
 5. If you want to create an UWP application, #define WINSTORE_SUPPORT preprocessor for the whole implementing project and link against the WickedEngine_UWP library.

-When your project settings are set up, time to #include "WickedEngine.h" in your source.
+When your project settings are set up, put #include "WickedEngine.h" in your source.
 This will enable the use of all the engine features and link the necessary binaries.
 After this, you should already be able to build your project.

-If you are having difficulties, there are some projects that  you can compare against, such as the Editor, Tests or Template projects.
-Once the build is succesful, you can start using the engine.
+If you have trouble, you can always look at or copy the project settings for Editor, Tests and Template projects to get an idea how to link with Wicked Engine.

 Initialization example (C++):